wa1tnr/Cortex-Forth/README.md

 connected to /dev/ttyACM0
 Escape character: Ctrl-\
-Type the escape character followed by c to get to the menu or q to quit myForth Arm Cortex - release 0.1.6 (reversed-ee) de wa1tnr - use CTRL J empty  Ok
+Type the escape character followed by c to get to the menu or q to quit myForth Arm Cortex - release 0.1.6 (reversed-ee) de wa1tnr - use CTRL J and try the words word empty  Ok
  Ok
  Ok